YourMatt/dyspro-backup-manager/README.md

 _NOTICE: THIS IS CURRENTLY IN DEVELOPMENT.
 DO NOT USE._

 ## Synopsis
-This is a command-line utility for creating offsite backups which pull from external servers and place on a local network.
+This is a command line utility for creating offsite backups which pull from external servers and place on a local network.

 ## Motivation
 I wanted to automate backups from my server environment to be stored offsite onto my own home network.
-At the same time, I wanted a single solution that would also manage the backups themselves so that recent backups were kept in close intervals while only milestone backups (weekly, monthly, yearly) would be kept as time moves on.
+At the same time, I wanted a single solution that would also manage the backups themselves so that recent backups were kept in close intervals while only milestone backups (weekly, monthly, etc) would be kept as time moves on.
 With additional notification enhancements in mind, I decided that a robust custom program would be better than using standard shell commands with cron.

 For me, this is intended to run on a Raspberry Pi hardwired to my router, which pulls files from several servers, and passes the backups to my NAS over an SMB mount.
 This could be used in a variety of other configurations.
-View the Usage instructions below for limitations.
+View the [Usage](#usage) instructions below for limitations.

 ## Installation